Language selection

 Theme culture

-Planned Activity – Increase Client Knowledge.
+Planned activity for barrier – Increase Client Knowledge.
 Provide information sessions to clients on what it means to build accessibility into their procurement requirements at the forefront.

 Accomplishments in 2023: